john102m/RockPaperScissors/README.md

 # RockPaperScissors
-The classic console test app - Game statistic are saved in a database.
+The classic console test app - Game statistics are saved in a database.
 The database is on shared hosing, WHUK.